nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - On Mac/Linux: Open the Terminal from your Applications.
 1. In the terminal, type `cd` followed by the path to the folder with the .jar file, then run the following command:
    `java -jar volunsync.jar`
-1. After entering the command, the window should appear as shown below:
+1. After entering the command, the window should appear as shown below, with some sample data pre-loaded.
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the User Guide on your browser.<br>